Fort William, Ghana: Anomabo Castle, Fort William

-In 1753, after thwarting a French bid to establish a fort at Anomabu the British African Company of Merchants (successor to the Royal African Company) began construction of Anomabu Castle, designed by military engineer John Apperly, who became its first governor.
+In 1753, after thwarting a French bid to establish a fort at Anomabo the British African Company of Merchants (successor to the Royal African Company) began construction of Anomabo Castle, designed by military engineer John Apperly, who became its first governor.

 After Apperly's death in 1756, Irishman Richard Brew took over the governorship of this fort and completed its construction in 1760.

 The fort became the center of British slave trading along the Gold Coast until the slave trade was outlawed in 1807.

-In the nineteenth century, its commander Brodie Cruickshank added one storey to the main building, and renamed the fort after King William IV (1830 – 1837).
+In the nineteenth century, its commander Brodie Cruickshank added one storey to the main building and renamed the fort after King William IV (1830 – 1837).

-Anomabu is a popular tourist destination.
+Anomabo is a popular tourist destination.
 The well-preserved remains of Fort William can still be seen.